Primal therapy: Cost

-Janov's warnings

-Janov has frequently warned against self-primalling, and also against primal therapists who've not been adequately trained in his procedure.
-Janov claims many therapists are practicing primal therapy incorrectly.
-He writes that those practitioners are "mock primal therapists" or "would-be practitioners".

 Reports

 Over the decades since Janov's first book on the subject, there have been several reports and critiques relating to primal therapy in books and peer-reviewed journals.

-Janov initiated from the outset small-scale research using questionnaires and measures of EEG, body temperature, blood pressure and pulse from his patients.
+Janov initiated from the outset small-scale research using questionnaires and measures of EEG, body temperature, blood pressure, and pulse from his patients.
 A 1971 Pittsburgh Press article cited a University of California at Irvine study on primal therapy patients that showed a slowing of brain waves.
 Janov claimed that primal therapy reduced, in some patients, the frequency and the amplitude of Alpha waves, core body temperature (as much as three degrees) and blood pressure (as much as 30 percent).
 Two Brain Research Institute (UCLA) scientists confirmed that there were brain-wave changes in primal patients.

-In 1993, Janov stated: "It is a therapy that has been investigated for over fifteen years by independent scientists, and the findings are consistent.
-Primal Therapy is able to reduce or eliminate a host of physical and psychic ailments in a relatively short period of time with lasting results."
-Janov lists research evidence at his webpage.

 Authors Prochaska and Norcross called the research by Janov "largely uncontrolled, non comparative and short term."

+A small uncontrolled outcome study of 13 primal patients showed that 8 were definitively improved on all outcome measures, with 1 bad outcome.
+The authors concluded that primal therapy warrants further study.

 Tomas Videgård's The Success and Failure of Primal Therapy

-In an early account of the results of primal therapy (published in book form, only in Sweden in English), Tomas Videgård reported on a study of a sample of 32 patients who entered therapy at The Primal Institute in 1975 and 1976.
+In an early account of the results of primal therapy, Tomas Videgård reported on a study of a sample of 32 patients who entered therapy at The Primal Institute in 1975 and 1976.

-The outcome evaluation for the patients was 4 Very Good, 9 Good, 8 Medium, 6 Bad (including one suicide), 5 Unavailable for post-testing (left therapy prematurely).
-Patients who did not finish the therapy were excluded.
+The outcome evaluation for the patients was 4 Very Good, 9 Good, 8 Medium, 6 Bad (including one suicide), and 5 Unavailable for post-testing (left therapy prematurely).
 Patients in the sample had been in therapy for between 15 and 32 months.
 Patients were evaluated based on patients' answers to questions and some projective tests interpreted by Videgård himself.

 Videgård concluded that therapy at The Primal Institute was marginally better than the Tavistock Clinic and markedly better than the Menninger Foundation—the two psychotherapy clinics he used for comparison.
-Videgård wrote, "The outcome is about half as good as Janov claims the results of PT to be," calculating a 40 percent success rate, compared with a 98-100 percent success rate claimed by Janov.
+Videgård wrote, "The outcome is about half as good as Janov claims the results of PT to be," calculating a 40 percent success rate, compared with a 98–100 percent success rate claimed by Janov.